faltimiras/Shepherd/readme.md

 There are 2 alternatively value storages ready to use: [Redis](https://redis.io/) and Files system.

 Check examples on the tests.

+**Sync mode**

+Shepherd can be started in sync mode, then thread adding the new elements it evaluates also the streaming rules.
+On sync mode, windows are not closed, it must be done manually calling shepherd.checkWindows().

+Useful for testing.

 ## Built With